 Research

 This page is sorted (broadly) by research projects, but there’s overlap!
 I publish in multiple disciplines, with different norms - for example, in the computer sciences, a publication in a conference proceeding is peer-reviewed and equivalent to a peer-reviewed journal article in most social sciences fields.
 I have marked those equivalent publications with a “*" below.
+Shared first authorship is indicated by a “†” next to author names.

 Current Projects